Skip to content

 Multithreading

 Multithreading allows for the concurrent execution of multiple parts of a program.
-With multithreading, different threads can run at the same time, performing tasks simultaneously.
+Different threads can run at the same time, performing tasks simultaneously.

 Handling Exceptions and Errors